ucd-ipo/agroft/install.md

 options(download.file.method = "libcurl", url.method = "libcurl")
 ```

-Now, run the command below to install Agroft.
-This command can take several minutes, depending on your computer and internet connection.
+Now, run the commands below to install Agroft.
+These commands can take several minutes, depending on your computer and internet connection.
 You will know that it is complete when a new R prompt appears.
-A small window may open after running this command that asks you to select a "CRAN Mirror".
-Select the first one in the list that will be presented to you, called "0-Cloud [https]" and click "OK".

 ```R
 pkgs <- c("shiny", "shinyAce", "shinyBS", "knitr", "car", "yaml", "nlme","lsmeans", "multcompView")